… this resonated so much with me as I read a piece on facing your fears to find your true purpose.

 - Be determined to make the decision – by that I mean, don’t be “wishy-washy”, you either want to move into your next experience or you don’t.
 If this is not the right time or right opportunity for you then be clear about that.
 However, be mindful that if you keep procrastinating, it may never be the right time and no change will take place.

 - Start visualising the next step – for example, you could journal your ‘new future’ or complete a vision board, talk it through with a trusted friend, or get help from a Career Coach.
 Consider whether this is your journey or if you are fitting into an imposed idea of the path you should be on.
 If you can see yourself in that space you are more likely to give it a go.

 - Put a plan in place – some things to consider … how are you going to get from here to there: What help do you need?
 Who do you know who may be able to help?
 How much time do you need?
 What do you have to offer?
 Who will you work with or offer your service to?
 What investment might you need?

 - Step out in confidence – if you have done the preparation, you need to put it in place!
 What other areas could you bring to the table to help you maintain that confidence?
 Let your light shine!
 Trust yourself and your abilities!

 - Launch – yes, select a ‘go live’ date!
 If businesses do it so can you.
 For example: choose a date to make that call to the company you wish to work with, or to contact that person you know who could help with specific information.
 If you have made progress, publicise your achievements!
 Whatever that next step might be, take it!

 We are all different so your ‘game changer’ will be different from others.
 Don’t compare yourself with others.
 Dispel the doubts and go for it!

 Until next blog… go make those transitions!

-If you need some more motivation, check out these books:
+If you need some more motivation, check out this book: